doki-theme/doki-theme-eclipse/README.md

 - Gate
 - Miss Kobayashi's Dragon Maid

+## Contributing

+If you want to get your workstation set up to work on the plugin, then you'll want to check out the [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on what is needed.

-# Got Contributions, fun ideas, or issues?
+# Got Fun ideas, or issues?

 Don't be afraid to reach out and submit [an issue](https://github.com/doki-theme/doki-theme-eclipse/issues/new)!